The short answer

 - A COWS score.
 The Clinical Opiate Withdrawal Scale is a validated tool for measuring how far into withdrawal you are right now.
 The score guides whether it’s safe to start Suboxone the same day — starting too early can cause precipitated withdrawal, a sudden worsening of symptoms that is avoidable with proper timing.

-Step 2: Counseling
+Counseling

 Next you meet with a counselor.
 This is a conversation, not a judgment.
 You’ll discuss your substance use history, any previous treatment, what has and hasn’t worked for you in the past, and your personal recovery goals.
 Be as honest as you can — the more the counselor knows, the better the whole team can tailor your care.

-Step 3: Doctor Evaluation
+Doctor Evaluation

-Step 4: Prescription (and Injection Ordering, If You Choose That Route)
+Prescription (and Injection Ordering, If You Choose That Route)

-If everything is clinically appropriate, you leave the same day with a Suboxone prescription (film or tablet) and a scheduled follow-up.
+You leave the same day with a Suboxone prescription (film or tablet) and a scheduled follow-up.
 If you’re not quite ready for same-day induction, your provider will explain the safe timing and book your return visit.

 If you’d rather be on an extended-release injection (Sublocade or Brixadi), here’s how that works: your provider orders the medication specifically for you during your first visit.
 We don’t stock injections on-site — they’re ordered per patient — so your injection appointment is scheduled for a follow-up once the medication arrives.
 In the meantime, you’ll be on Suboxone as a bridge.
 This is also standard clinical practice: Sublocade’s FDA label calls for at least 7 days of transmucosal buprenorphine before the first injection, and most Brixadi protocols follow a similar stabilization period.